sbalnojan/meltano-example-el/README.md

 ![EL Meltano Run](Meltano_EL.gif)

 ## What is this repo?
-What this repo is:
+_What this repo is:_

 A self-contained sandbox meltano project.
 Useful for testing out scripts, yaml configurations and understanding some of the core meltano concepts.

-What this repo is not:
+_What this repo is not:_

-This repo is not a tutorial or a walk-through.
+This repo is not a tutorial or an extensive walk-through.
 It contains some bad practices.
 To make it self-contained, it contains a AWS S3 mock, as well as a dockerized Postgres database.

 We're focusing on simplicity here!